Kate Zambreno: O Fallen Angel

-Her debut novella, O Fallen Angel, a triptych based on Francis Bacon's Three Studies for Figures at the Base of a Crucifixion and Virginia Woolf's Mrs Dalloway, set in the Midwest during 2006, which was inspired by the voice experiments of Elfriede Jelinek and Sarah Kane, as well as Angela Carter's fairy tales, features three monologues - Mommy, Maggie and the war vet/prophet Malachi.
+Their debut novella, O Fallen Angel, a triptych based on Francis Bacon's Three Studies for Figures at the Base of a Crucifixion and Virginia Woolf's Mrs Dalloway, set in the Midwest during 2006, which was inspired by the voice experiments of Elfriede Jelinek and Sarah Kane, as well as Angela Carter's fairy tales, features three monologues - Mommy, Maggie and the war vet/prophet Malachi.
 Of the novel, Michael Schaub at Bookslut wrote: "So enter Kate Zambreno, who is as much Acker as she is Woolf, as much Angela Carter as she is Elfriede Jelinek.
 (These are the four names most closely associated with Zambreno, and with good reason - it's almost impossible to read O Fallen Angel, her brilliant 2010 novel, without thinking of Zambreno as a perfected synthesis, but a wholly original one, of all four of those authors.)"
 In the new foreword to the 2017 reissue, original publisher Lidia Yuknavitch wrote "There is no writer alive like Kate Zambreno."